tvdboom/ATOM/docs/dependencies/dependencies.md

 Some specific models, utility methods or plots require the installation of additional libraries.
 You can install all the optional dependencies using `pip install atom-ml[full]`.
-The following libraries are installed:
+Doing so also installs the following libraries:

 * **[catboost](https://catboost.ai/docs/concepts/about.html)** (>=1.0.4)
 * **[explainerdashboard](https://explainerdashboard.readthedocs.io/en/latest/)** (>=0.4.0)